 The Committee held two hearings on the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Programs.
 The full Committee held a general hearing to provide an overview of the programs on March 16, 2011.
 The Subcommittee on Healthcare and Technology held a hearing on April 7, 2011 to examine a draft legislative proposal to reauthorize and modernize the programs.
 Included in the draft proposal were provisions designed to eliminate waste and fraud in the programs.
-For example, the legislation establishes an interagency committee to recommend greater efficiencies in the programs; requires the Comptroller General of the United States to conduct an audit of the SBIR and STTR programs; seeks to amend the SBIR and STTR Policy Directives to include measures to prevent fraud, waste, and abuse, including GAO studies on various measures of effectiveness; and requires the Offices of Inspector General for participating agencies to submit annual reports on fraud elimination in the programs.
+For example, the legislation establishes an interagency Committee to recommend greater efficiencies in the programs; requires the Comptroller General of the United States to conduct an audit of the SBIR and STTR programs; seeks to amend the SBIR and STTR Policy Directives to include measures to prevent fraud, waste, and abuse, including GAO studies on various measures of effectiveness; and requires the Offices of Inspector General for participating agencies to submit annual reports on fraud elimination in the programs.
 Ultimately, these provisions were included in legislation (H.R.
 1425) that the Committee marked up and reported favorably on May 11, 2011.
+These antifraud provisions then were incorporated into the National Defense Authorization Act for Fiscal Year 2012, Pub.
+L. No. 112-81, 125 Stat.
+1298, 1823-62 (2011).